MayhemYDG/repo-8/src/pages/guides/how_tos/create-your-first-ff-application.md

 ## Step 1: Set Up Your Environment

-Begin by creating a new script, named `firefly.js`, and save it anywhere on your computer.
+Begin by creating a new script, named `firefly.js` (or `firefly.py`), and save it anywhere on your computer., and save it anywhere on your computer.
 This will be the script we use to test our integration with Firefly APIs.

 Next, set your `client_id` and `client_secret` as environment variables.
 For example, on a Mac or in Windows Subsystem for Linux (WSL), you can do the following: